 People say that the fortress and the encompassing ground around it was once hummed with life

 Even the Archaeological Survey of India has banned any tourists from entering at night.

 Pamban Bridge is a100 year old railway bridge that is located in Tamil Nadu.
 It connects Rameswaram island to the land.
 It is not just a railway bridge but a key tourist attraction in Tamil Nadu that leaves visitors awestruck with its scenic beauty.

 It is surrounded by pure blue waters till as far as your eyes can see.
 This bridge is almost 1 metre wide and 2.5km long.

 Narrowness of this bridge makes it adventurous and the magnificence around makes the train journey beautiful.
 It has 143 piers that is spanning 2km between the mainland and the island.
 Pamban bridge is the second longest sea bridge in India.

 Train movement is ceased on the bridge whenever the wind speed exceeds 58kmph.

 However, many claims at night, the beach takes on a ghostly vibe.
 Most of the natives say that the ghosts walk down on the beach at night.
-To this day, there have been numerous reports of paranormal activity on the beach, where visitors claim to hear bizarre noises and voices, and loud laughter.
+To this day, there have been numerous reports of paranormal action on the beach, where visitors claim to hear bizarre noises and voices, and loud laughter.
 Another incident stated is that dogs in the area behave oddly around the beach after dark, depicting their anxiety with vocal warnings.
-Whether fact or fiction, dogs here sense the unseen presence and start barking, which therefore warns people on the beach to stop walking further.
+Whether fact or fiction, dogs here sense the unseen presences and start barking, which therefore warns people on the beach to stop walking further.